The Teletext Holidays Pocket Guide to Greece

 - Greece is well geared up to welcome tourists and travellers, so getting around should be easy.
 In the main resorts you’ll usually find a mix of public transport and taxis available, although you might want to hire a car for exploring off the beaten track.

-- No visa is needed for British citizens – just a passport that’s valid for the duration of your stay.
+No visa is currently needed for British citizens – just a passport that’s valid for the duration of your stay.